Illumina/tHapMix/README.md

 4. Percentage of private (heterogeneous) variants

 tHapMix can be used for software benchmarking, model training and in-silico analysis of tumour evolutionary mechanisms.

+Examples of tHapMix data can be downloaded from https://basespace.illumina.com/projects/30822795 .

 ## License